Samantha Masterson - Chief Executive Officer

 After more than 31 years of serving as President and CEO of W.J.
 Sauerwine Custom Homes, Inc., an award winning, high-end custom home builder and real estate developer, Bill retired in 2017.
 He is currently managing a private mortgage portfolio as well as providing consulting to private investors.
 In addition to founding and operating several successful businesses, he has an extensive financial background.
 His banking career began in 1967 with The Philadelphia National Bank.
 Over a span of a 19-year banking career, he also worked for The Bank of New Jersey and Continental Bank of New Jersey.
 Bill held several senior management positions progressing to Executive Vice President and CFO.
 For 12 years he served as Treasurer and CFO for the municipality of Lindenwold, New Jersey, responsible for budget preparation, investment management, oversight of all revenues, and providing consulting to the mayor and council.
 Bill attended Temple University in Philadelphia, Pennsylvania, and the University of Virginia Graduate School of Consumer Banking

 Denise Rossi - Secretary

 Denise Rossi earned her Masters of Social Work at the University of Souther California.
 She is currently working as a Social Worker supporting persons with a medical disability.
 Prior to pursuing her passion, Denise had a succesful career in Information Technology within the financial services sector including CTO Citigroup Belgium, Customer Delivery FIS and SVP Production Services at SunTrust Bank.
 She earned her B.B.A. in Business Computer Information Systems, Internet and E-Commerce Technologies from Hofstra University.
-Denise serves on the Executive Committee, and MG Walk/ Fundraising Committee.

 Jeffrey Guptill, MD, MA, MHS